zktnguyen/redux-tmbd/README.md

-# TMBD API movie display
+# TMDb API movie display

 Created using the ReduxSimpleStarter boilerplate by StephenGrider.